datasciencebr/jarbas/README.md

 ### Subquota

-Subqoutas are categories of expenses that can be reimbursed by congresspeople.
+Subquotas are categories of expenses that can be reimbursed by congresspeople.

 #### Listing subquotas